Building NCAA Basketball Power Rankings And A Bracket Simulator

 Account For Dynamic Uncertainty In Your March Madness Bracket Simulator

 The second thing you need to do for your simulation is account for dynamic uncertainty.
 What I mean by that is that a team’s rating will change as a result of how well they play.
-When George Mason made the Final 4 as a #11 seed, the market’s assessment of how good they were changed significantly over the course of the tournament, as the Patriots exceeded expectations in each round.
+When George Mason made the Final Four as an 11-seed, the market’s assessment of how good they were changed significantly over the course of the tournament, as the Patriots exceeded expectations in each round.
 Team ratings change over the course of the season; why should the tournament be any different?

 This means that in order for your simulations to reflect reality, we need team power ratings to change after each round of games.
 This is a function of how well each team played relative to expectation.
 If you had a team favored by 2 points in the first round, and they won by 17 points, their rating should improve.
 On the other hand, a 17-point favorite winning by 2 should have their rating decline, despite advancing to the next round.